 Also, behind the Christmas House, there is a hidden away WC, very lovely with candles and Christmas music.
 There is another WC outside on the premises, but this one is ever so lovely and only visible if you walk around the Christmas House.

 A new house was added a couple of years ago next to the Christmas House.
-It is called Svarta húsið or the Black House, and shows the backyard of Tante Grethe - a lovely store with a Nordic atmosphere.
+The white house with the blue shutters is referred to as The Backyard of Tante Grethe - a lovely store with a Nordic atmosphere.
+Grethe was the Danish wife of Benedikt's relative Jakob, of which he has fond memories and always called tante Grethe - Aunt Grethe.

-There are so many nice things in here that I would allow for 1.5 hours visiting both the Christmas House and the Black House.
-I visit the Black House every time I visit Akureyri to stock up on my favourite hard candy, which I cannot get anywhere else :)
+There are so many nice things in here that I would allow for 1.5 hours to visit both the Christmas House and the Backyard of Tante Grethe.
+I visit Tante Grethe's backyard every time I visit Akureyri to stock up on my favourite hard candy, which I cannot get anywhere else :)

-The latest addition to the Christmas House is Eplakofinn - the Apple Shed, a lovely addition, where you can buy sugar glazed apples.
-This is for sure a magical world.
+Next to the Christmas House, you will find the lovely Eplakofinn - the Apple Shed, a lovely addition, where you can buy cherry candy glazed apples and waffles on a stick.
+This is for sure a magical world and I am always in a good mood when I spend time in this lovely place :)

 I never visit the Christmas House without buying something as I want this magical place to stay open all year round for decades to come.
 So let's always leave a little something to support it :)